 - We have established a Diversity, Equity & Inclusion website and resource page with committee meeting minutes and relevant resources.

-- We are creating a regular communication schedule to report out to the larger VCFA community of staff, students, faculty, and alumnx about ongoing initiatives.
+- The college-wide DEI Committee has created a regular communication schedule to report out to the larger VCFA community of staff, students, faculty, and alumnx about ongoing initiatives.

 - We are developing Bias Incident Reporting & Response procedures and additional procedures for handling conflict through facilitated conversations and mediation.